SSI - Digital encoder input

 float Ssi_GetPosition(unsigned int port, unsigned int device);Code language: C++ (cpp)

-This function returns the single-turn position received from the sensor as an angle, in radians, in [0, 2π].
+Returns the single-turn position received from the sensor as an angle, in radians within [0, 2π].

-It must be called in the control interrupt routine, after Ssi_ReadFrame.
+Can only be called in the interrupt routine, after Ssi_ReadFrame().

 Parameters